Topological K-theory of quasi-BPS categories of symmetric quivers with potential: Introduction

 In Section \ref{s5}, we compare the Koszul equivalence for dg-categories (and its induced isomorphism in K-theory) with the dimensional reduction theorem in cohomology.
 In particular, we construct a Chern character map from the topological K-theory of a class of graded matrix factorizations to vanishing cohomology.

 Sections \ref{s6} and \ref{sec:proof} are the main parts of the paper, where we prove the main theorems mentioned in the introduction.

 In Section \ref{subsection:preproj}, we discuss the computations of topological K-theory of quasi-BPS categories of preprojective algebras in terms of BPS cohomology.
-In Section \ref{subsec67}, we discuss an extension of this results to étale covers of moduli of representations of preprojective algebras.
-These two sections are the main input in computing topological K-theory of quasi-BPS categories of local K3 surfaces.
+In Section \ref{subsec67}, we discuss an extension of these results to étale covers of moduli of representations of preprojective algebras.
+These two sections are the main inputs in computing topological K-theory of quasi-BPS categories of local K3 surfaces.

 In Section \ref{s8}, we discuss some explicit computations of the topological K-theory of quasi-BPS categories.
 We mention two examples.
 First, let $g\geq 0$.
 The coarse space of representations of the $2g+1$ loop quiver is the variety of matrix invariants $X(d)=\mathfrak{gl}(d)^{2g+1}\ssslash G(d)$.
-By Theorem \ref{thm13zeropote}, we obtain a combinatorial formula for the dimensions of the intersection cohomology $\mathrm{IH}^\bullet(X(d))$, which recovers a formula of Reineke \cite{MR2889742}.
+By Theorem \ref{thm13zeropote}, we obtain a combinatorial formula for the dimensions of the intersection cohomology $I\!H^\bullet(X(d))$, which recovers a formula of Reineke \cite{MR2889742}.
 Second, we compute the topological K-theory for quasi-BPS categories of points in $\mathbb{C}^3$, see Proposition \ref{prop89}.

 In Section \ref{sec:aux}, we prove some technical results used in the previous subsections.